 Baking soda has a high pH and this means that it will bring down the acidity of any other compound to which it is added.

-If you’re struggling to stomach some especially acidic coffee, you can absolutely drop ¼ teaspoon of baking soda into your pot.
+If you’re struggling to stomach some especially acidic coffee, you can drop ¼ teaspoon of baking soda into your pot.
 This will dissolve and won’t leave any noticeable taste.
 Be careful, because any more baking soda will begin to leave a distinct taste.

 For more information about what makes cold brew special, take a look at our guide.